pkshetty15/harvest-harmony/README.md

 ## Features

-- **Soil Data Input**: Farmers can easily input their soil data, including nitrogen, phosphorus, potassium, temperature, humidity, pH, and rainfall, through a user-friendly form.
+- **Soil Data Input**: Farmers can easily input their soil data, which includes nitrogen, phosphorus, potassium, temperature, humidity, pH, and rainfall, through a user-friendly form.
 - **Crop Recommendation**: Based on the provided soil data, Harvest Harmony utilizes a machine learning model to recommend a list of crops that are most likely to thrive in the given conditions.

 ## Getting Started